 Lyndsey Weller joined the Army as a Private in 2008 at the age of 19.
 She served as an Army Combat Medical Technician.
-Her service included a tour of Afghanistan and she was medically discharged in 2012 after she was diagnosed with Post Traumatic Stress Disorder.
+Her service included a tour of Afghanistan and she was medically discharged in 2012 after being diagnosed with Post Traumatic Stress Disorder.

 Sign up for our email newsletter to get our latest news in your inbox

-After obtaining her driving qualification Lyndsey was able to apply for the Student Paramedic Course and had to undertake a series of assessments before being successfully accepted onto a course through the East of England Ambulance Service which will begin in January 2015.
-During the two and a half year course she will be employed by the NHS and will get a foundation degree upon successfully completing the course.
-At the end of her course she will be able to register as a paramedic.
+After obtaining her driving qualification Lyndsey was able to apply for the Student Paramedic Course.
+Following a series of assessments she was successfully accepted onto a course through the East of England Ambulance Service.
+Lyndsey successfully completed the course in July 2018 and is now able to officially register as a paramedic.

 Talking of the difference SSAFA has made to her life, Lyndsey says: "I wouldn’t be in the position I am in now if it wasn't for SSAFA.
 There was no way I could have afforded to do the driving course on my own and it has allowed me to train for my dream job."